reverserhw/programming_practice/ReadMe.md

-# Hello Welcome to my programming practice repository XD
+# Hello welcome to my programming practice repository XD
 ## What is this?
 *Just... my coding practice repository XD*